 Stadler's Final Design Review (FDR) phase of the EMU systems is nearing completion with exception of truck and software intensive systems (monitoring and diagnostic and train control systems).
-Preparation for First Article Inspection (FAI) of Cab Car carshell is underway.
+The First Article Inspection (FAI) of Cab Car carshell was successfully completed.